 No, there are currently no other LPN programs in the state of Alaska.

-APU’s LPN program is currently offered in the following locations: Bethel, Fairbanks and Palmer/Wasilla.
+APU’s LPN program is currently offered in the following locations: Bethel, Fairbanks, Palmer/Wasilla, and Juneau.
 Students must be able to attend in-person labs and clinical rotations in the program for which they apply and are admitted.

 How is the program structured?
 If you get in, what is the commitment? (classes, time required, schedule)

 The program is 2 semesters long, a total of 27 total credit hours and will be offered in a hybrid format.
-Lectures will be offered online and recorded to offer student’s a flexible schedule.
-Students will be required to meet in person at the Yuut facility every other week, 3-weekdays to work hands-on in the simulation lab.
-Typically this will be from 8:00 AM – 4:00 PM, Monday – Wednesday.
-However, APU Nursing faculty does not make the clinical schedule, it is dependent on our clinical partners and may include nights, weekends and overnight shifts.
+Lectures will be offered online and recorded to offer students a flexible schedule.
+Students will be required to meet in person at their program location facility several times a week, depending on location.
+APU Nursing faculty does not make the clinical schedule, it is dependent on our clinical partners and may include nights, weekends and overnight shifts.

 This is a full-time program.
-Although it is offered in a hybrid format, you should expect to meet in-person at the Yuut facility for lab work (see question 7), be available for your clinical rotations—which may include nights, weekends, and overnight shifts.
+Although it is offered in hybrid format, you should expect to meet in-person at the clinical/educational partner site for lab work (see question 7), be available for your clinical rotations – which may include nights, weekends, and overnight shifts.
 Lastly, every class hour in nursing correlates to 3 hours of homework, reading, and studying.
 Even when you are not meeting in person, you should be prepared to build self-study time into your weekly schedule.